Anshuman1249/Tic_Tac_Toe_Project/README.md

 2️⃣ Ensure you have Python and the Tkinter library installed.

-3️⃣ Run the game script using your Python interpreter.
+3️⃣ Run the game script using your Python interpreter/IDE.

 4️⃣ challenge a friend in multiplayer mode.